 Dr Philippa Notten, a principal consultant at The Green House, has an undergraduate and PhD degree in Chemical Engineering from the University of Cape Town in South Africa.
 Since completing her PhD in 2001 Pippa has worked as a consultant in the USA, Denmark and South Africa.
-During this time she contributed to a number of industry, EU- and UNEP-funded research projects in the broad areas of process technology assessment, Life Cycle Assessment (LCA) methodology development and environmental decision-making.
+During this time she has contributed to a variety of industry-, EU- and UNEP-funded research projects in the broad areas of Life Cycle Assessment (LCA) and environmental decision-making.

 Pippa is also an Adjunct Associate Professor at the University of Cape Town, associated with the Environmental Process and Systems Engineering Group in the Department of Chemical Engineering.
-Her collaborations with UCT include lecturer of an 8-credit LCA course, co-supervisor of final-year and MSc. students, and co-manager of the South African Regional Coordination Centre of the LCA activities of the Sustainable Recycling Industries programme.
+Her academic collaborations include lecturer of an annual LCA course (convened through UCT’s Continuing Professional Development (CPD) Programme), and co-supervisor of MSc.
+Students at UCT, University of Johannesburg and University of East Anglia.